 1. Use proper shipping material and packaging to avoid damage

-If your products break in transit, or if they arrive bent or in bad condition, your clients will want a refund.
+If your products break in the truckload transit, or if they arrive bent or in bad condition, your clients will want a refund.
 You may need to resend the items, which will cost you more in inventory and shipping, plus your staff will have to be ready to handle these incoming complaints.
 Customers share bad experiences, so even a small breakage can impact future sales from this customer and anyone that reads your reviews.

-Fortunately you can prevent most damage by carefully preparing items for shipment, using the right packing material.
+Fortunately, you can prevent most damage by carefully preparing items for shipment, using the right packing material.
 A fragile item might need bubble wrap or a bubble mailer.
 Packing material doesn’t have to be expensive or heavy – even crumpled paper can provide protection for some items.
 Padded envelopes or a bubble mailer can also work as well.